 When working with relational data (such as social networks or knowledge graphs), embeddings are used to understand the relationships between nodes (i.e., entities) and edges (i.e., the connections between them).

 Even though embeddings reduce the number of dimensions, they can still become large and computationally expensive for very complex tasks.
+This is especially true when dealing with high-dimensional data, which can lead to increased computational demands, overfitting and difficulty in identifying meaningful patterns, a phenomenon known as the "Curse of Dimensionality."

 The quality of embeddings depends heavily on the amount and quality of training data.
 Poor data can lead to embeddings that do not effectively capture the relationships in the data.